Delhi Capitals: Rotational management (2025–2026)

+In 2027, the roles are scheduled to reverse, with JSW Group taking over the management of the IPL men's team.

+Financial profile

+The joint venture, JSW GMR Cricket Pvt.
+Ltd., maintains a stable credit profile, supported by the financial strength of its parent conglomerates.
+Major strategic decisions, including player retentions and auction strategy, are governed by a board representing both groups to ensure long-term stability.

 Seasons history

 2008 IPL

 During the inaugural edition of the IPL, the Delhi Daredevils won their initial two matches against the Rajasthan Royals and the Deccan Chargers.
 Then, after losing a match to the Kings XI Punjab, the team won their next two matches against the Royal Challengers Bangalore and the Chennai Super Kings.

 However, the Delhi Daredevils lost in four straight matches, breaking the streak with a win against the Deccan Chargers.
 After another loss against the Kings XI Punjab, they recovered and won three matches to finish in the final four of the league.

 The Delhi Daredevils lost to eventual champions, the Rajasthan Royals, in the semi-final.

 2009 IPL

 The Daredevils dominated for much of the 2009 IPL season under the captaincy of former Indian opener and Delhi-native, Gautam Gambhir, finishing at the top of the table.
 The likes of former Indian opener and triple-Centurion Virender Sehwag and Gambhir had both developed since the prior season.
 They set up many large totals for the Daredevils, with South African power hitter and part-time keeper AB de Villiers hitting one of only two centuries in the 2009 IPL (the other was made by the young Indian batter Manish Pandey) at a match in South Africa.
 The bowling team, which was composed mainly of New Zealander spin pro Daniel Vettori, India senior spinner Amit Mishra, Pradeep Sangwan, and former India fast bowler Ashish Nehra, was bolstered by the off-season signing of Australian Dirk Nannes, which created a strong bowling line-up.
 The batting of the Daredevils featured Sehwag, Gambhir, power hitter Dilshan, AB de Villiers, and Manoj Tiwary.
 The Daredevils consisted of new and then uncapped players like Australia Captain Aaron Finch and Australia all-rounder Glenn Maxwell, who went on to become successful in various T20 circuits.

 However, despite finishing at the top of the points table during the regular season, the Daredevils crumbled in the semi-final after Deccan Chargers' captain Adam Gilchrist hit the then fastest 50 in the IPL history (in just 17 balls).
 Nannes in particular, who was again picked over Aussie pacer Glenn McGrath, was punished by Gilchrist, and later by Aussie opening all-rounder Andrew Symonds.
 The semi-final loss meant Delhi did not contest the final of the 2009 IPL season, despite having the best record in the league stages.
 However, Delhi managed to qualify for the now-defunct 2009 Champions League Twenty20 as a result of their performance in the group stage.